bloominstituteoftechnology/node-db-challenge/README.md

 Please work on this challenge alone, but feel free to use outside resources.
 You can _reference_ any old code you may have, however, please refrain from copying and pasting any of your answers.
 Try and understand the question and put your responses in your own words.
 Be as thorough as possible when explaining something.

-**Just a friendly Reminder**: Don't fret or get anxious, this is a no-pressure assessment that is only going to help guide you in the near future.
-This is NOT a pass/fail situation.

 **Start by forking and cloning this repository.**

 ## Questions - Self Study